-Coinsurance - An amount you may be required to pay as your share of the cost for prescription drugs after you pay any deductibles.
+Coinsurance - An amount you may be required to pay as your share of the cost for prescription drugs.
 Coinsurance is usually a percentage (for example, 20%).

 Complaint - The formal name for "making a complaint" is "filing a grievance."
 The complaint process is used for certain types of problems only.
 This includes problems related to quality of care, waiting times and the customer service you receive.
 See also "Grievance," in this list of definitions.